cohenjo/mysql-osb/README.md

 This broker spnins up MySQL clusters in statful-sets which is exposes to the application artifacts according to usage bindings. this allows a many-many binding configuration which allows for greater flexability.

-the broker stores the provision and binding data in local MySQL (which can easily be backedup) and on etcd. the etcd is also used to provide cross-clusters comunications allowing to spin clusters between multiple k8s deployments (if they share an etcd cluster)
+the broker stores the provision and binding data in local MySQL (which can easily be backedup) or on etcd. the backenf is also used to provide cross-clusters comunications allowing to spin clusters between multiple k8s deployments

 A go quickstart for creating service brokers that implement the [Open Service